DanRoscigno/docker_observability/Heartbeat/README.md

 1. Port 5601 open

 ## Setup
-The script `heartbeat.cmd` will deploy Elasticsearch 7.0.0-beta1, Kibana (same version), and Heartbeat in Docker containers.
+The script `heartbeat.sh` will deploy Elasticsearch 7.0.0-beta1, Kibana (same version), and Heartbeat in Docker containers.
 Port 5601 is exposed for Kibana.
 The script will

 1. Offer to remove existing containers named `elasticsearch`, `kibana`, and `heartbeat`.
 1. Create a Docker network